Skip to Content

 Sanson Peak Weather Station on Sulphur Mountain at the top of the Banff Gondola.

 While you can buy tickets to the Banff Gondola in person, this is one of the top tourist destinations in the Rockies.
-Lines are long and tickets often get sold out, especially in peak season.
-I highly recommend booking your tickets online in advance to make sure that your trip goes smoothly.
+There is usually quite a long line to simply purchase tickets, and tickets often get sold out in peak season.
+After waiting in the ridiculously long line once, we said never again and just booked our tickets online ahead of time – it saves so much time (and frustration!).

-As an added bonus, booking your tickets this way lets you skip the lines which, trust me, can get quite long here!
+As an added bonus, booking your tickets this way lets you skip the lines.
+You’ll be thankful for this later!

 Why We Book Tours with Viator